 Email the form to the Workforce Systems Support Desk at the address listed in the form’s instructions

-Boards must ensure that Workforce Systems Support Desk contact information is not provided to employers or job seekers.
+TWC and Boards must ensure that Workforce Solutions Office staff does not provide Workforce Systems Support Desk contact information to employers or job seekers.

 B-202.c: Improving WorkInTexas.com Job Match Quality

-Boards must ensure that staff reviews relevant account information for all individuals and employers receiving staff-assisted services to ensure that WorkInTexas.com contains the information needed to generate appropriate job matches.
+TWC and Boards must ensure that Workforce Solutions Office staff reviews relevant account information for all individuals and employers receiving staff-assisted services to ensure that WorkInTexas.com contains the information needed to generate appropriate job matches.

 Online self-service job-matching systems like WorkInTexas.com are only as good as the information they contain.
 The best job matches occur when job seekers and employers: